jexnator/starter-academic/content/post/2024/14/index.md

 There was also a small incident with our website.
 Sonja reported that she was being spammed by notifications sent via the various contact forms on our website.
 This resulted in around 500 notifications coming in via a spambot over a short period of time.
 Together with Oli, we then investigated the cause of this problem.
 It turned out that human verification (via an invisible ReCaptcha) had been activated on our website up to that point, but the various contact forms were integrated via Hubspot and there was no corresponding configuration.

 In addition to these tasks, there were a few other things to do, such as decommissioning the LAB/Hubspot/Keeper accounts for the public cloud leaver or initiating the Keeper/Hubspot accounts for the new Sales Alan.
+In the meantime, I also spent a few hours preparing for the exams.

 ## How did I improve and what will I do different from now?